parijat-purohit/django-graphql/README.md

 The GraphQL schema exposes the following queries:
 - `allBooks`: Fetch all books.
-- `bookByRec: Fetch books filtered by their recommendation status.
+- `bookByRec`: Fetch books filtered by their recommendation status.

 ```python
 class Query(graphene.ObjectType):